 She also continues to see a small number of clients for massage, to address grouchy muscles and have, as she puts it, an empathetic and intelligent conversation with the soft tissues of the body.

 In addition to pursuing her passion of helping others with Lymphedema, Lipedema, and range of motion issues, Joy has practiced yoga for more than 25 years, and is certified by Kripalu Center for Yoga and Health in Lenox, MA, the country’s largest residential yoga center.
 Joy is registered with the Yoga Alliance as an Experienced 200-hour teacher (E-RYT), and is a past member of the International Association of Yoga Therapists.
-Committed to the Kripalu approach to yoga, which invites all, regardless of ability level, she has taught classes for the last 14 years throughout the Peninsula, and currently teaches in Williamsburg.
+Committed to the Kripalu approach to yoga, which invites all, regardless of ability level, she has taught classes throughout the Peninsula for the last 16 years.

-In her “spare” time, Joy spends time with her husband, Mark, her cat, Jake, and also enjoys being a member of the Virginia Choral Society, and St. Mark’s Episcopal Church, where she sings in choir and serves on the Vestry.
+In her “spare” time, Joy spends time with her husband, Mark, her cat, Jake, and also enjoys being a member of the Virginia Choral Society.